oss-aspen/8Knot/GOVERNANCE.md

 ## Transitional Period

-There will be a Transitional Period for six to eight months after the CollectOSS project is launched.
+There will be a Transitional Period for six to eight months after the 8Knot project is launched.
 During that transitional period, the project governance will be modified in the following ways in order to build a new Maintainer Council.

 The project will be governed by the [Transitional Maintainers](./MAINTAINERS.md), who may or may not meet the standard qualifications for a Maintainer.
 * The Transitional Maintainers will be seeking to appoint new Maintainers based on an optimitistic and flexible evaluation of their contributions during the first months of the project.
 This will generally include "crediting" contributors for contributions made to the Augur project.